Source Ingest

 Debugging ingest failures

-1. Check whether the upload exceeded any of the size limits above.
+- Check whether the upload exceeded any of the size limits above

-2. Look for path traversal errors in the API logs — if the archive contains ../ paths, it will be rejected.
+- Look for path traversal errors in the logs — archives with

-3. Check that the data/uploads/ directory is writable (local) or the S3 bucket is accessible (production).
+data/uploads/is writable (local) or the S3 bucket is accessible (production)